xmonader/letsbuildacompiler-pretty/src/tutor02_expressionparsing.md

 the parser catch the errors?

 Take  a  look  at the object  code  generated.
 There  are  two observations we can make.
-First, the code generated is  NOT what we would write ourselves.
+First, the code generated is  _not_ what we would write ourselves.
 The sequence

 ```asm